fuchen1991/epmc-petl/README.md

 ......
 ......
 ```
 Each agent in the model has a "equiv (agent name) ... equiv end" block, and each block contains a set of formulas.
 You can use the variables used in the model.
 All the states satisfying the same formula are regarded as equivalent by the agent.
-So you can not write formulas such that one state satisfies two or more formulas.
-If one state can not satisfy any formula, it's not equivalent to any other states.
+So you must not write formulas such that one state satisfies two or more formulas.
+If one state does not satisfy any formula, it is not equivalent to any other state.

 The knowledge properties are described like this:
 ```
 K {agent}  (state_formula)
 E/C/D {agent1,..., agentn}  (state_formula)
 ```
-Other properties can be described by the PRISM language(http://www.prismmodelchecker.org/manual/PropertySpecification).
+Other properties can be described by the PRISM language (http://www.prismmodelchecker.org/manual/PropertySpecification).

 You can find examples for these files under 'experiment_files'.

 ## Run
 To run EPMC-PETL, you need JDK 13.0+ installed.

-For SMT solvers, we test our tool with z3 4.6.0(https://github.com/Z3Prover/z3/releases/tag/z3-4.6.0).
+For SMT solvers, we tested our tool with z3 4.6.0 (https://github.com/Z3Prover/z3/releases/tag/z3-4.6.0).

-There are two algorithms for PETL model checking, to run the algorithm which reduces the problem to MINLP, you can use the following command:
+There are two algorithms for PETL model checking.
+To run the algorithm that reduces the problem to MINLP, you should use the following command:
 ```
 java -jar epmc-petl.jar check
 --property-solver propositional-explicit,operator-explicit,pctl-explicit-next,petl-explicit-knowledge,petl-until-minlp